Hunt092/Contacts-App/README.md

 # What i Leanred
 * Advanced use of Tkinter
+* Creating a multi Page Gui With funcationality
-* working with Json File
+* Working with Json File
 * Data manipulation